-Roman supervised and participated in various energy projects, which involved such international companies and institutions as IHS, McKinsey, IMF, World bank, U.S. Department of State, Energy Community Secretariat.
+Co-ordinated and participated in various energy projects with the engagement of various international companies and organizations such as IHS, McKinsey, IMF, EBRD, World bank, U.S. Department of State, Energy Community Secretariat.

 Roman is MS of International Relations in International Strategies and Security from Taras Shevchenko National University (2006), graduated from the Michigan State University under the H.Humphrey Fellowship Program in Public Policy and Management and completed his internship at the Louisiana State University Energy Research Center (2016).

 Roman Opimakh is the author of more than 100 publications in domestic and foreign editions.